Figtree suburb profile

 Figtree rental market trends

-The rental market in Figtree has experienced moderate growth, with house rents increasing by 6.8% over the past year to $780 per week, while unit rents have risen 8.0% to $540 per week.
-With its appealing suburban lifestyle and proximity to essential amenities, Figtree continues to attract both renters and investors seeking stable returns in a well-connected area.
+The rental market in Figtree has experienced moderate growth, with house rents increasing by 4.0% over the past year to $780 per week, while unit rents have risen by 4.9% to $535 per week.
+This steady growth reflects the suburb's appeal, offering a balanced lifestyle with proximity to natural attractions and essential amenities, making it an attractive option for both renters and investors.

 Suburbs near Figtree